MalcolmWeyeneth/Azure-Lessons-Groups/README.md

 ![GitHub Logo](/add_user_member_added.jpg)

-So as you saw pretty easy setting up a new group and adding a member to the group using the portal.
+So you now have the knowledge on how to setup a group and how to add a memeber to the group using the Azure portal, pretty easy!!